-Few cricketers could overshadow a tie between India and England at a World Cup like Kevin O’Brien did against the auld enemy in Bangalore on March 2, 2011.
+Few cricketers could overshadow a tie between India and England at a World Cup like Kevin O’Brien did against their fabled foes in Bangalore on March 2, 2011.

 Just days after the two heavyweights couldn’t be separated after a hundred overs, O’Brien and his Ireland accomplices stole the attention of the cricket world, completing the highest ever successful run chase at a Cricket World Cup.
 Pipping England by three wickets and five balls to spare, O’Brien plundered 113 off 63 balls, breaking several records and English hearts in an innings yet to be rivalled in the tournament’s history.

 Known to that point as the surprise packet of 2007 when they shocked Pakistan in Jamaica, Ireland had since pushed on in their Full Member aspirations.
 They topped their group and the Super Eights section of the 2009 World Cup Qualifier, coasting past Canada in the tournament’s final by nine wickets, solidifying their position as the ‘best of the rest’.

 Ireland threw away a golden chance to press their quarter-final claims early in the World Cup proper, failing to chase down 206 after cruising at 151-5 (and needing just four an over) against Bangladesh in Dhaka.
 Coming off a dramatic 338-run-apiece blockbuster by contrast, opponents England were battle-hardened and hungry after pushing the eventual champions.

 ‘Obviously throwing that game away (against Bangladesh), we knew we had to win the English game if we wanted to stand any chance of qualifying for the quarter-finals,’ O’Brien told Emerging Cricket in this week’s podcast.